Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 12.1 Mechanism of Action

 Emergency contraceptive pills are not effective if a woman is already pregnant.
-Levonorgestrel Tablet is believed to act as an emergency contraceptive principally by preventing ovulation or fertilization (by altering tubal transport of sperm and/or ova).
+Levonorgestrel tablets are believed to act as an emergency contraceptive principally by preventing ovulation or fertilization (by altering tubal transport of sperm and/or ova).
 In addition, it may inhibit implantation (by altering the endometrium).
 It is not effective once the process of implantation has begun.

-Following a single dose administration of Levonorgestrel Tablet in 30 women under fasting conditions, maximum plasma concentrations of Levonorgestrel of 19.1 ng/mL were reached at 1.7 hours.
+After a single dose of Levonorgestrel tablets (0.75 mg) administered to 16 women under fasting conditions, the mean maximum serum concentration of Levonorgestrel was 14.1 ng/mL at an average of 1.6 hours.
 See Table 2.

-Effect of Food: The effect of food on the rate and the extent of Levonorgestrel absorption following single oral administration of Levenorgestrel Tablet has not been evaluated.
+Effect of Food: The effect of food on the rate and the extent of Levonorgestrel absorption following single oral administration of Levonorgestrel tablets have not been evaluated.

 The apparent volume of distribution of Levonorgestrel is reported to be approximately 1.8 L/kg.
 It is about 97.5 to 99% protein-bound, principally to sex hormone binding globulin (SHBG) and, to a lesser extent, serum albumin.